Bamblehorse/pagespeed-testing/README.md

 * Added variable pizzas, using getElementsByClassName and numberOfPizzas in function changePizzaSizes
 * Changed windowWidth variable to use getElementById rather than queryselector in determineDx
 * Keeping it DRY and using getElementById in changeSliderLabel function
-* added movingpizzas variable in document.addEventListener at end of file
+* added movingpizzas variable in document.addEventListener at end of file, also changed number of pizzas to 18 rather than 200 in for loop as that is the max on the screen at a given time

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).